aviskulas/SRC-njRAT-0.7d-Platinum-Edition/README.md

 ###### (I've been stuck on adding UAC bypass methods for now, but i'll be working on it.)
 * Add more UAC Bypass methods (fodhelper, cmstp)
 * Feel free to suggest improvements/features in Issues tab.
+* Make the keylogger removable/toggled due to behavior detection with AVs.

 ##### Compile njRAT & Stub Tutorial:
 https://user-images.githubusercontent.com/127018596/227810792-79b2c8e8-f7f3-4ee5-b429-0b0bb02b619a.mp4